-SuperSoft Jaw Remix (Ridiculous Egg Example)February 14, 2011 by: Andrew Grevstad
+SuperSoft Jaw Remix (Ridiculous Egg Example)by: Andrew Grevstad

 My first SuperSoft Jaw movie was a good example for thin parts.
 But it neglected to show another strength – securely holding on to delicate objects for light machine work.
 I’ve brought along Tormach’s good friend Ed as a special guest star for this movie.
 Ed is a tinkerer and inventor here in Madison.
 He’s been involved in small CNC machines for since the 80′s and actually did the majority of the design work for the SuperSoft Jaw product – taking it from an off-the-wall idea to a useful hardware kit.